 So for anyone visiting the lakes this summer we’ll start a series of short guides to our favourite mini adventures with kids.
 After a week of sunshine, we’ll start with an afternoon on the crag.

 The Lake District is full of great little crags to take young children climbing at, some are in the guide books and some aren’t.
 I usually look for a relatively safe crag base with a not too long approach.
-Our first crag and we will cover more in future articles, is a very popular crag but the wall that is best for kids is often free from other parties.
+Our first crag and we will cover more in future articles is a very popular crag but the wall that is best for kids is often free from other parties.
 Lower Scout Crag in Langdale is passed about a quarter of a mile before reaching the National Trust Stickle Barn Car park in Great Langdale ( OL6 298, 067, or Sat Nav LA22 9JU).
-It takes about 10 minutes to walk to from the car ( at 4 year old pace) .
+It takes about 10 minutes to walk from the car ( at a 4-year-old pace).

 The boulders below the crag give opportunities for a mixture of bouldering and games of hide-and-seek.
 With Rowan and Tom, ages 6 and 4, we head to the easy angled wall on the left hand (North West) side of the crag.
 At approximately 15m high with a number of different lines and an easy thread anchor at the top it is a perfect place to master the arts of getting a bit of air under your feet.

-The crag takes the sun through a large part of the middle of the day and dries quickly when on the rare occasion it rains.
+The crag takes the sun through a large part of the middle of the day and dries quickly when on rare occasion it rains.
 A large rock at the base of the wall acts as a base camp and with a few boundaries set up it’s ok to let accompanying kids loose whilst others climb.
 Combining a climb here with a scramble up the lower section of Stickle Ghyll gives a great morning of adventure that can be topped off with a bowl of chips in the Stickle Barn.